marlene32100/nordicGlamping/README.md

 To reduce mistakes, I decided to validate name/surname accepting alphabet and special characters: in this way, also letters such as Å, Ä, Ö, just to name a few, can be validated.
 Phone numbers accepts obviously only digits, with a minimum of 9.
 According to [O'reilly website] (https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch04s03.html), the shortest phone number in the world has 7 digits.
 Considering that the travel agency is supposed to be located in Sweden, someone who lives in another country and has a phone number of 7 digits is forced to enter also the country prefix (which is usually 2 digits).

+When submitting the form, if the message is sent the form is also cleared.
+I did this adding a code inside the sendEmail.js script.

 Other features are an interactive map that displays the best locations for glamping, and that shows in a clean and nice way the image of the location.
 I used Bootstrap cards to customize the info windows, so it looks more consistent with the rest of the website and is also more pleasant to look at.